The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Conclusions

-Future work should focus on refining the model of redshift errors, exploring higher-order statistics to complement the power spectrum analyses, using light-cone mocks and more observational data to validate and extend these findings.
-In particular, we plan to apply our framework to DESI DR2 analysis, which provides a large sample of repeat observations well-suited for characterizing redshift errors.
-Using this dataset, we aim to jointly model redshift uncertainty and redshift catastrophics for each tracer population, across a wide range of redshift.
+For future work, we plan to apply our framework to the DESI DR2 analysis.
+The DESI DR2 dataset provides a large sample of repeat observations well-suited for characterizing redshift errors.
+Using this dataset, we aim to jointly model redshift uncertainty and catastrophic failures for each tracer population across a wide range of redshift.
 We also plan to conduct more detailed investigations of redshift errors, including lightcone effects, redshift evolution, impact on all various clustering statistics and so on.

 \acknowledgments SH, AR, JY and JPK, acknowledge support from the Swiss National Science Foundation (SNF) `Cosmology with 3D Maps of the Universe'' research grant 200020\_207379.
-This research was essentially supported through computational resources provided by the High Performance Computing (HPC) facility of University of Geneva (UNIGE), especially for the Bamboo cluster.
+This research was essentially supported by computational resources provided by the High Performance Computing (HPC) facility of University of Geneva (UNIGE), especially for the Bamboo cluster.